MicronOxford/SIMcheck/README.md

 * 1.0: integration/GUI, tests, documentation & write-up up for release
       - !!
 Make a 0.95 release ASAP with SIR Fourier fixed !!
-        - ELYRA format:
-          - fix raw data conversion (A in Z, P in T)
-          - document that reconstructed image should be taken from czi (processed data have 3 channels: recon, decon pseudoWF, WF)
         - SIR hist: log number of pixels, tweak text (see Lothar 16/7, 'Skype today at 3pm?')
         - change camMax to camBitDepth?